 Need an app that helps you identify birds in the field?
 Don’t bother searching for “birds” in any app store.
 Unless that thrush happens to be angry, those dozens of Angry Bird apps that pop up won’t be of any use to you.

 A novice birder spots a bird in the backyard and would like to identify it.
-First, following Boucher’s Rules of Beginner Birding, narrow it down — big, small, hawk, warbler, woodpecker, whatever — you need to know a little to get started.
+First you need to narrow it down — big, small, hawk, warbler, woodpecker, whatever.

 Next, assuming you think you might know what the bird is, how quickly can you find it to confirm?
 And what type of images are they, how many and (lastly, and the most subjective) how’s the quality?

 Let’s graduate from the catbird to something more challenging — a Wood Thrush.
 It can be confused with a few other similar thrush species and has a song that can be similar to others too (that is the toughest test).
 And remember — in all of this testing, time is of the essence.
 The quicker you can get to a bird, the better!

 And now for the reviews.
 I’ve reviewed them in alphabetical order to avoid playing favorites.
 Also, the apps do get updated every so often (once or twice a year), but mostly with new images and bug fixes — new feature updates are much rarer.

 While this one is free (which is a big plus if you just want to check birding out), it covers 400 of the most common species — which is most of what you can expect to see anyway if you are a novice.

 Merlin uses only photos (a good selection), has a good representation of songs and calls (singing and chip notes) of each species (it is from Cornell after all!), and includes a good size map of each species showing ranges in the North American continent south to Panama using different colors for winter and summer ranges.